 Your customers are looking for pricing online.
 Give it to them.

-When asked what information sales and product-related information buyers need when determining a vendor, more people cited pricing as a “must-have” than any other factor.
+When asked what information sales and product-related information decision-makers need when determining a vendor, more people cited pricing as a “must-have” than any other factor.

 Putting pricing on the web doesn’t necessarily disqualify your company, even if your prices are higher than competitors.
-Would you consider at least testing pricing on your website to see if it increases your contacts?
+Would you consider at least testing pricing on your website to see if it increases your contacts to support your ideal audience's purchasing decision?

 Company-focused websites cause customers to leave your website.